DreamOfTheRedChamber/leetcode/README.md

 ### Interview mindset <a id="core-strategies"></a>
 #### Understanding what interviewers really wants <a id="#undertand-interviewers"></a>
 * Evaluation criteria
-  - Is s/he a good coder?
   - Can s/he explain technical solutions well?
   - Does s/he understand basic concepts well?
   - Does s/he has a good grasp of past project experiences?
   - How is his/her attitude?
+  - Is s/he a good coder? (proficiency in leetcode and whether error-prone)
 * What are interviewers really asking

 | What they ask | Wrong response    | What they really want  |